00:00

 Home / Her Work / Song Catalogue / So, I Decided I’d Become…

-Then Turkish girls and Greek ones, too, would come along to worship there.
+then Turkish girls and Greek ones, too, would come along to worship there.

 My fair and fat Sultana, dear, you’ve gone and broken my poor heart,